What is a Rivnut?

 - Installs into a wide range of material gauges due to its high grip range tolerance.

-These are the most popular type of rivnuts, especially the knurled body rivnuts due to their great resistance to spinning whilst being installed and vibration after installation.
-Our range of this type of body is called Nutsert xtralok.
-Predominantly, they have a low-profile wide flange head with the option of open or closed end rivnuts in steel, stainless and aluminium.
+Round body rivnuts are the most popular option, especially the knurled body rivnuts (Nutsert "xtralok") due to their great resistance to spinning whilst being installed and vibration after installation.
+They have a low-profile wide flange head with the option of open or closed end in steel, stainless (304 & 316 grade) and aluminium.

-There are a couple of round body options, including the smooth body rivnuts, and the slotted shank Plus Nuts or Jack Nuts.
-The slotted body rivnuts are ideal in lightweight material like plastics, fiberglass, and composites.
+There are a couple of other round body options, including the smooth body rivnuts, and the slotted or split body Plus Nuts or Jack Nuts.
+The slotted body rivnuts are ideal for lightweight material like plastics, fiberglass, and composites.

 After you have selected the correct rivnut to suit your application, you will need to consider tools.
-There are 3 main options: air, cordless or manual rivnut tool.
+There are 3 main options that include air, cordless or manual.

 Air rivnut tools: For frequent rivnut installation, pneumatic (air-powered) is the easy choice.
 Air rivnut tools offer fast installations with consistent results.
 Some of the pros include: Easy to use—the tool spins the mandrel to thread the rivnut, then retracts to collapse the body of the rivnut with little physical exertion required.
 The tool will pull to either a set pressure or a set stroke.
 Cons: Require an air source such as a compressor, possibly limiting mobility and making remote use impractical.